2021 Season (Wilson)

 So that’s what I did.
 Digging through the All-22 film, I went back and graded every play (pass attempt, sack, rushing attempt) from every one of Darnold’s games, scoring each on a scale of 0-10 (5 representing an average play).

 Anything and everything is taken into account.
 Ball placement.
 Should-be turnovers.
 Unlucky turnovers.
 Protection quality.
 Play-calling effectiveness.
 The number of open targets available and their locations on the field relative to the quarterback.
 Impact of the route-running and ball-tracking by the intended receiver.
 Down and distance.
 Field position.
 Game situation.

 Every layer of decision-making is considered.
 Did Darnold choose the best available option?
 Did he scan the field to check all possible options?
 Did he take an over-aggressive shot when a first down was available underneath?
 Did he check down too early with a potential big play open down the field?
 Should he have tucked-and-run?
 Did he take a sack he should not have?
 Should he have thrown the ball away?
 Was there absolutely no option available for him to pick up yards, excusing a lack of production?

 Simple statistics do not account for any of those factors.
 Using a manual, play-by-play grading system, many crucial variables that usually go overlooked are being properly valued.
 Sprinkle in this essential context, and we get a grade that is much more representative of the quarterback’s true performance level than standard box score numbers.

 Darnold’s final scores are scaled from 0-to-100, with 50 representing the approximate league average (based on the analysis of other quarterbacks).

-Breakdowns of every Sam Darnold performance in 2019 can be found at the links above, featuring my overall grade for each game.
+Breakdowns of every Sam Darnold performance from 2019-20 can be found at the links above, featuring my overall grade for each game.
 The grades will continue for Zach Wilson and any other Jets passers that appear in 2021.